Homemade Drinks That Suppress Appetite

 Fiber Drinks

 Insoluble fiber is a well-known appetite suppressant.
-A study published in the "American Journal of Clinical Nutrition" found that 33 g of insoluble fiber reduced appetite and lowered food intake in a meal consumed 75 minutes later.
+A study published in the "American Journal of Clinical Nutrition" found that 33 grams of insoluble fiber reduced appetite and lowered food intake in a meal consumed 75 minutes later.
 You can purchase insoluble fiber powder at your local grocery store or pharmacy and mix it with water for similar results at home.
 The fiber and water will expand into a gel in your stomach, causing you to feel full, even with fewer calories in your meal.

 Capsaicin and Green Tea